OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

-To test for [JavaScript execution in WebViews](#javascript-execution-in-webviews "JavaScript Execution in WebViews") the source code must be checked for usage and implementations of the WebView class.
-Then on a case-by-case basis a decision must be made for whether or not each WebView should allow JavaScript execution.
-If JavaScript execution is allowed, then a provided list of best practices should be followed.
+To test for [JavaScript execution in WebViews](#javascript-execution-in-webviews "JavaScript Execution in WebViews") check the app for WebView usage and evaluate whether or not each WebView should allow JavaScript execution.
+If JavaScript execution is required for the app to function normally, then you need to ensure that the app follows the all best practices.

 ### Static Analysis

-To create and use a WebView, you must create an instance of the WebView class.
+To create and use a WebView, an app must create an instance of the `WebView` class.

 ```java
 WebView webview = new WebView(this);